 OpenVPN for Android

 Open OpenVPN for Android on your device.
 You can import configuration files using the “+” button.
-Normally, OpenVPN tunnels the complete traffic through Android’s single VPN slot.
-If you want to run VPN and Tor at the same time, you must change the configuration:
+Normally, OpenVPN tunnels all network traffic through Android’s single VPN slot.
+If you want to run a VPN and Tor at the same time, you must change the configuration:

 - Switch to edit mode by selecting the pencil icon.

 - Select “allowed apps” and enable “VPN is used only for selected apps.”